wombleton/gitlaw-nz/acts/C/Crown Proceedings Act 1950.md

     *   (b) includes the Māori Trustee

-    _Her Majesty_ or _the Crown_ means Her Majesty in right of Her Government in New Zealand

     _member of a visiting force_ includes a member of any other force who is attached to a visiting force

     _New Zealand armed forces_ means the New Zealand Naval Forces, the New Zealand Army, and the Royal New Zealand Air Force

-    _officer_, in relation to the Crown, includes any servant of Her Majesty, and accordingly (but without prejudice to the generality of the foregoing provision) includes a Minister of the Crown; and a member of the New Zealand armed forces; but does not include the Governor-General, or any Judge, District Court Judge, Justice of the Peace, Community Magistrate, or other judicial officer
+    _officer_, in relation to the Crown, includes any servant of the Sovereign, and accordingly (but without prejudice to the generality of the foregoing provision) includes a Minister of the Crown; and a member of the New Zealand armed forces; but does not include the Governor-General, or any Judge, District Court Judge, Justice of the Peace, Community Magistrate, or other judicial officer

     _order_ includes a judgment, decree, rule, award, or declaration

     _proceedings against the Crown_ includes a claim by way of set-off or counterclaim raised in proceedings by the Crown

-    _servant_, in relation to the Crown, means any servant of Her Majesty, and accordingly (but without prejudice to the generality of the foregoing provision) includes a Minister of the Crown, and a member of the New Zealand armed forces; but does not include the Governor-General, or any Judge, District Court Judge, Justice of the Peace, Community Magistrate, or other judicial officer
+    _servant_, in relation to the Crown, means any servant of the Sovereign, and accordingly (but without prejudice to the generality of the foregoing provision) includes a Minister of the Crown, and a member of the New Zealand armed forces; but does not include the Governor-General, or any Judge, District Court Judge, Justice of the Peace, Community Magistrate, or other judicial officer

     _service aircraft_ means any aircraft within the meaning of the [Civil Aviation Act 1990][52] which is being used exclusively for the purposes of the Armed Forces of New Zealand

     _ship_ includes every description of vessel used in navigation not propelled by oars

+    _the Sovereign_ or _the Crown_ means the Sovereign in right of his or her Government in New Zealand

     _visiting force_ means any naval, military, or air force of any country other than New Zealand which has been granted a right of entry into or passage through or over New Zealand.